 The rocker panels were given a flat finish without any ribbing, which gave the car a lower, smoother outward appearance.
 In the rear of the car, a new, single backup light was introduced (unique only to the 1967 model) over the license plate.
 Lastly, the earlier models’ wheel covers were replaced with slotted six-inch Rally wheels with chrome beauty rings and lug nuts that were concealed behind small chrome caps.

 In truth, the change of wheels was as much a result of safety legislation which required modifying the use of a knock-off wheel to a bolt-on type.

-The convertible’s optional hardtop offered with a black vinyl cover, which had been a fad amongst the automotive industry as a whole during that time.
+The convertible’s optional hardtop offered with a black vinyl cover, which had been a fad among the automotive industry as a whole during that time.

 Even fewer changes were made to the ‘67’s powertrain.
 As with the previous year, the two small-block V-8 engines returned, as did the 390 horsepower big-block, though this last engine was fitted under a redesigned hood scoop.

 The biggest changes involved the pair of big-block 427 engines, which now produced 400 and 435 brake horsepower respectively, due to the introduction of triple two-barrel carburetors.
 Like last year’s model, these new 427s differed in compression ratios – 10.25:1 and 11.0:1 respectively.
 The latter of these two engines, RPO L71, also included optional specialized aluminum heads (instead of cast iron) and larger-diameter exhaust valves like those included in RPO L89.
 Also as with previous years, the actual (true) horsepower of these behemoths was largely understated.